compiler-dept/speck/README.md

 The rule tells `make`, that if the target `test` is executed, `Speck` and all test suites have to be compiled and then execute `Speck`.

-Here again all additions to your `Makefile`:
+Again, all additions to your `Makefile` at once:

     SUITES=$(patsubst %.c, %.so, $(wildcard spec/*.c))